tctien342/VoodooI2C/README.md

 <br>

 ## Changes to the original VoodooI2C

-> Almost all changes are located in `VoodooI2CCSGestureEngine.cpp`.

 - Touching the trackpad with 2 fingers stop the scroll
 - More precise deceleration of the momentum.
 The "linear progression" at the end of the momentum is attenuated.
 - More consistant initial momentum after the touchend